tomasklaen/uosc/README.md

 #### `keybinds`

-Displays a command palette menu with all key bindings defined in your `input.conf` file.
+Displays a command palette menu with all currently active keybindings (defined in your `input.conf` file, or registered by scripts).
 Useful to check what command is bound to what shortcut, or the other way around.

 #### `open-file`